-It isn’t every day that you meet a 26-year-old female farmer.
-But like a growing number of new college grads, Sara Berman wanted to grow her own food.
-Fortunately, unlike many aspiring young farmers, she and her fiancé Ed Zinager were able to purchase land and realize their dream.
+It isn’t every day that you meet a 20-something female farmer.
+But like a growing number of young college grads, Sara Berman had developed an intense desire to grow her own food.
+Fortunately, she and husband Ed Zinager were able to purchase land in Bellevue and realize their dream.
 The name “Squash Blossom Farm” mimics Sara’s initials and demonstrates how innate and inextricable the fruits and flowers of her labor are to her very being.
 As one of the youngest farmers contributing to our local food system, she is truly a modern renaissance woman.

 What local food products do you produce?